Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Introduction

+The asymptotic equivalence \eqref{BALOC} is a localized form of the standard small-time equivalent for the heat kernel.
+It was shown in the elliptic case, under the condition $d(x,y)<\max\{d(x,\infty),d(y,\infty)\}$ by C. Bellaiche \cite[Chapter 9, Theorem 4.1]{MR634964}.
+It was shown in the hypoelliptic case under the condition \eqref{URD} by Ben Arous \cite{BA}.
 In the case of Brownian motion on a compact Riemannian manifold, the convergence $\tmexy\to\mg$, with $\mg$ characterized by its covariance, was derived by Molchanov \cite{Mo}, but a full proof was not given.
 Many of the techniques we use follow ideas pioneered by Bismut \cite{B} and Ben Arous \cite{BA} in their studies of the heat kernel, indeed, it turns out that the diffusion bridge asymptotics are another side of the same story.
-Two recent works have taken the fundamental ideas of Bismut and Ben Arous in different directions to ours.
+Three recent works have built on the fundamental ideas of Bismut and Ben Arous in complementary directions to ours.
 First, Deuschel, Friz, Jacquier \& Violante \cite{MR3139426,MR3149845} have obtained small time expansions for marginal distributions of the heat flow.
 Second, Barilari, Boscain \& Neel \cite{MR3005058} have found estimates of the heat kernel actually on the cut locus.
+Third, Habermann \cite{KH} has identified the limiting fluctuations for sub-Riemannian diffusion loops, that is when $x=y$, which can show non-Gaussian behaviour.